Basic Page Sidebar Menu PFWF

 - Developing initiatives and programming for sharing with women faculty nationwide

-All women Standing Faculty (Tenure Track and Clinician Educator) within Penn’s twelve schools are eligible to participate in the Forum.
+All Standing Faculty (Tenure Track and Clinician Educator) within Penn’s twelve schools are eligible to participate in the Forum.

 Every year, the Council will elect one member (at Associate Professor or Professor rank) to serve as Chair-Elect of the Faculty Forum; the former Chair-Elect shall begin a 1-year term as Chair, and the immediately preceding Chair shall then begin a 1-year term as Past-Chair.
 The Chair is responsible for overseeing the daily Council activities with administrative assistance, leading the Council meetings, and forming sub-committees.
 The Chair-Elect serves as an ex officio member of the sub-committees for Communication and Programming, is responsible for integrating activities of the committees and assisting the Chair in overseeing the continuing and periodic Forum activities.
 The Past-Chair serves in an advisory role to both the Chair and Chair-Elect, substituting for either as needed.